skyformat99/lora_device_lib/readme.md

 - not block
 - indicate when it requires prioritisation (critical timing window)
-- indicate ticks until the next event
+- indicate time until the next event
 - calculate how late it is to handling an event
 - compensate for timing jitter
 - push events to the application asynchronously